crolusbot/Information/README.md

 # Information
-Crolus bot is a expandable (modular), developers API , user friendly, customizable to the max.
+Crolus bot is a expandable (modular), has a developers API , is user friendly and is customizable to the max.
 Which was made in the Discord Hack Week.

 Invite the bot: https://discordapp.com/api/oauth2/authorize?client_id=592265882248675360&permissions=0&scope=bot